mjordan/islandora_bagger/README.md

 `bag-info`,`drupal_basic_auth`,`drupal_media_tags`, `plugins`, and `post_bag_scripts` are pipe-separated lists.
 For `bag-info`, each member of the list is a tag:value pair (separated by a colon).
 The other list options takes a pipe-separated list of values.

 If the option's key exists in the configuration file, that option will be updated with the new value.
 If the option's key doesn't exist in the configuration file, it will be added.
 The only exception is `bag-info`: for this option, its values provided in the Context Reaction will be merged with any existing values from the configuration file.
+For example, if the Reaction contains a tag "Contact-Email: admin@example.com", and the configuration file contains a "Contact-Email" tag, the existing one will be replaced by the one from the Reaction.
+If the Reaction contains a tag that does not exist in the configuration file, it will be added as a new tag.

 ## Modifying the Islandora Bagger configuration from other modules